Minit Mart

-Minit Mart LLC is a chain of convenience stores operating in South central and Western Kentucky, Northern middle Tennessee, Eastern Wisconsin, Kansas City, Northeast Illinois, and Northeast Ohio.
-Its corporate offices are located in Cincinnati, OH, and the chain consists of 231 locations scattered around the United States.
+Minit Mart LLC is a chain of convenience stores operating in South Central and Western Kentucky, northern Middle Tennessee, eastern Wisconsin, the Kansas City metropolitan area, Northeast Illinois, and Northeast Ohio.
+Its corporate offices are located in Cincinnati, Ohio, and the chain consists of 231 locations scattered around the United States.

 History

 The early days

-In 1967, Fred Higgins, and his father, Ralph, founded a convenience store, known by the name of Minit Mart.
-By the time Fred graduated from the law school at the University of Kentucky in the spring of 1969, he expanded the operation to a chain of six locations in the metro Lexington area.
+In 1967, Fred Higgins, and his father, Ralph, the latter of whom previously operated a now-out-of-business Stuckey's location just outside of Smiths Grove, Kentucky, and had owned locations in four other states, founded a new convenience store, known as Minit Mart.
+After having gained experience from working for his father, by the time Fred graduated from law school at the University of Kentucky in the spring of 1969, he expanded the operation to a chain of six locations in the metro Lexington area.

-Fred Higgins served in the U.S. Army in the time between 1969 and 1972.
+Fred Higgins served in the U.S. Army between 1969 and 1972.
 When he returned in 1972, Minit Mart Foods became incorporated with 16 locations.
 After that time, Fred began acquiring single convenience stores and select sites on which to build new locations across Kentucky.
+The chain's original headquarters were located in Bowling Green, Kentucky.

-During the 1970s, Minit Mart became one of the first convenience store chains to add gas pumps to their locations. an innovation that has changed the way Americans buy gasoline for their transportation vehicles.
+During the 1970s, Minit Mart became one of the first convenience store chains to add gas pumps to their locations.
 Marathon brand gasoline has been part of Minit Mart's offered services since then.
-Minit Mart has been at the forefront of adding delis and game machines during the same decade.
+Minit Mart was at the forefront of adding delis and game machines during the same decade.
 Minit Mart started offering videotaped movie rentals when the VHS format gained popularity in the very late 1970s and early 1980s after it beat out the Betamax videocassette format.
-DVD movie rentals began to be utilized by Minit Mart around the dawn of the then-new millennium around the year 2000.
+DVD movie rentals began to be utilized by Minit Mart around 2000.

 Ralph Higgins, the co-founder, played an active role in the management of Minit Mart Foods Inc until his 1987 death.

 Expansion into Tennessee

 Minit Mart began to expand in Tennessee in 1988 after acquiring 19 Bread Box convenience stores.
-After that point, Minit Mart had 87 stores in Kentucky and Tennessee.
-Many locations included Godfather's Pizza, O'Deli's, Baskin-Robbins Ice Cream, and Taco Bell Express, thereby grossing $250 million each year, and employing exactly 1,200 people.
+By 1991, Minit Mart had 107 stores in Kentucky and Tennessee.
+Many locations included Godfather's Pizza and O'Deli's, the latter of which was Minit Mart's in-house sub sandwich shop for much of the chain's existence in Kentucky.
+Other select locations also previously served Baskin-Robbins ice cream and had Taco Bell Express restaurants, thereby grossing $250 million each year, and employing exactly 1,200 people.